 Worthington is a very small city located in the state of Kentucky.
 With a population of 1,469 people and just one neighborhood, Worthington is the 230th largest community in Kentucky.

-Worthington is a blue-collar town, with 39.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Worthington is generally considered to be a blue-collar town.
+39.27% of the Worthington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Worthington is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Worthington who work in sales jobs (12.17%), healthcare (10.16%), and office and administrative support (9.28%).

 Overall, Worthington’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of people in Worthington with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.73% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Worthington is quite a bit lower than the national average among all cities of 21.84%: just 10.73% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Worthington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worthington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Worthington include English, Irish, German, Scottish, and Scots-Irish.